-THE 2020-21 WISCONSIN PARENTAL CHOICE PROGRAM APPLICATION PERIOD IS NOW CLOSED.
+THE 2021-22 WISCONSIN PARENTAL CHOICE PROGRAM APPLICATION PERIOD WILL OPEN ON FEBRUARY 1, 2021.

 - Those chosen for a voucher do not have to pay any tuition, books, enrollment fees or family fees.